Brooks Ghost 10 Review

 Brooks Ghost 10 Review: Your Guide to the Brooks Ghost 10

-If you’ve been keeping up with the Brooks Ghost series, then you’ll know what we mean when we say that the Ghost 10 feels similar to the Ghost 7.
+If you’ve been keeping up with the Brooks Ghost series, you’ll know what we mean when we say that the Ghost 10 feels similar to the Ghost 7.

 The material hasn’t changed, however.
 The foam continues to be Brooks’s Biomogo DNA EVA foam, and the construction and density make the Ghost 10 a softer Ghost.